pgfoster/p4-phylogenetics/share/sphinxdoc/tutorial/tut_intro.rst

      try help(Alignment) from within p4 to read all the docstrings in the Alignment class.

-..   * Completion, for quick reminders.
-See :ref:`Completion`.
+   * Completion, for quick reminders.
+See :ref:`InteractiveHelpers`.

 P4 is used in Python -- it is a Python package.
 You can import p4